michalgregu/tutteo-frontend-technical-test/README.md

 4. View basic audio visualization while tracks are playing
 5. Use the playlist to skip to the next or previous track

-## Browser Compatibility

-This player has been tested and is compatible with:

-- Google Chrome (latest)
-- Mozilla Firefox (latest)
-- Safari (latest)
-- Microsoft Edge (latest)

 ## Known Limitations

 - This player currently only supports local audio files